Kevin-MN/CISC-192-MESA-Trinh/README.md

 # CISC-192-MESA-Trinh
 This repo contains code for all the weekly programming assignments except week 8, It also has extra credit assignment 1.

+Hey there thanks for checking out the readme section, just wanted to give some advice on the class.
+All the programming assignment posted here recieved full points so if you just try your hardest on the quizzes you should be able to finish the class with an A although it may be a low A as I aced all of the quizzes and did the extra credit assignment 1 and finished with a 93.75%.
+For the quizzes, most of the answers can be find directly from the book in the graphic/example sections.
+Unfortunately I do not have the code for the last programming assignment because I was taking CISC 191 (intermediate java) and CISC 211 (computer org. and asm) and had a final project for each class, so I threw the towel in for this class once I had an A, so sorry if you were looking for the last programming assignment. :(